-Nightsky is the Managing Editor, Social Media Manager (Twitter and Facebook), Live Tweet Moderator, reviewer and feature writer for The Winchester Family Business!
+- Hi!
+I'm Nightsky!
+I'm the Managing Editor, Social Media Manager (Twitter, Facebook and Instagram), Live Tweet Moderator, reviewer and feature writer for The Winchester Family Business!
 I am also a member of TV Fanatic's weekly roundtable review of Supernatural.

-After receiving an Engineering Degree from Purdue University, Nightsky began her career as a consultant for a global management consulting firm.
-She later transitioned to directing human resource, program management, marketing and research organizations, which she found to be her true calling.
-She loved working with fabulously talented people all over the world, but after 22 years of long hours, high pressure and rigorous demands, she quit corporate life to raise her two children.
+Before joining the Supernatural Family, I worked for 22 years at a global consulting firm, first as a management consultant, then later as the director of human resource, program management, marketing and global research teams.
+I loved working with fabulously talented people all over the world, but after years of long hours, high pressure and rigorous demands, I quit corporate life to raise my children.
 That was in 2001.
-Fast forward to early 2012, when surfing through channels one morning she found reruns of a show about two brothers who drive around America fighting evil.
-On that day, her life changed in ways she could never have imagined.
+Fast forward to early 2012, when surfing through channels one morning I found reruns of a show about two brothers who drive around America fighting evil.
+On that day, my life changed in ways I could never have imagined.

-Nightsky thinks the whole experience of belonging to ANY fandom is a completely mind-blowing adventure!
-Having survived in male-dominated fields her whole life, Nightsky has been amazed and thrilled to find people who freely express their inner selves, squeeing over bromance, good vs. evil showdowns, everyday people being heroes and *ahem* two rather good looking guys.
-After attending her first Supernatural convention, she was driven to share her experience through a two-part essay that the WFB was brave enough to post, and her second life calling, that of being a writer, began.
+I think the whole experience of belonging to ANY fandom is a completely mind-blowing adventure!
+Having worked in male-dominated fields my whole life, I was thrilled to find people who freely express their inner selves and squee over bromance, good vs. evil showdowns, everyday people being heroes and two *rather good looking* guys!
+After my first Supernatural convention, I was driven to share my shock and awe in a two-part essay that The WFB was brave enough to post, and my second life calling, that of being a writer, began.
 My first published book, Fan Phenomena: The Twilight Saga was released in late 2016.
 Please share in my cross-fandom excitement by following its Facebook page @FanPhenomenaTwilight and my personal Twitter account @LSAngel2.
 You can read about this whole miraculous transition in my chapter in Family Don't End With Blood, published in May 2017.

 Percysowner is Associate Administrator for the Winchester Family Business and currently in charge of "Supernatural" News and Spoilers articles.
 She also handles the episode previews.